Rei-SwitchBot/faq/en-us/Hub Series.md

 2. Please check if it's possible to add the infrared remote by going to SwitchBot app → Hub Mini Matter → Matter Setup → Sub-devices → Lab Features (Beta ).

+---
+### Troubleshooting the Temperature and Humidity of Hub Mini Matter Not Showing Up in Alexa Routines

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+SwitchBot Hub Mini Matter is recognized as a temperature and humidity sensor in the Alexa app.
+However, Alexa does not yet support using temperature and humidity data as triggers for routines.
+As a result, you won’t see Hub Mini Matter’s temperature or humidity as available conditions when creating Alexa Routines.
+As an alternative, consider using SwitchBot, SmartThings, IFTTT or Apple Home apps.
+These platforms support setting temperature and humidity data, including readings from the Hub Mini Matter, as triggers for automation.
+This can help you create more customized routines based on environmental conditions.
+We sincerely apologize for not being able to meet your expectations and appreciate your continued support.
+If you have any other questions, please do not hesitate to contact us.